seantomburke/sitemapper/README.md

 # Options

-You can add options on the intial Sitemapper object when instantiating it.
+You can add options on the initial Sitemapper object when instantiating it.

 + `requestHeaders`: (Object) - Additional Request Headers
 + `timeout`: (Number) - Maximum timeout for a single URL